How to reset and fix an unresponsive iPhone

 It can be incredibly frustrating if your iPhone isn't responding to your commands, but it's not worth throwing it away just because it appears something has caused it to freeze up.

 There's one rather obvious case where you may want to tread carefully, and that's if it's not responding after a quick accidental trip into some water.
-While the iPhone 7/Plus, iPhone 8/Plus and iPhone X all feature IP-rated water resistance, earlier iPhones and the current iPhone SE model have no specific water resistance.
+While the iPhone 7/Plus, iPhone 8/Plus and iPhone X/XR/XS/XS Max all feature IP-rated water resistance, earlier iPhones as well as the iPhone SE have no specific water resistance.